bertreb/pimatic-broadlink/README.md

 Per command a commandfile is used.
 This commandfile contains the codestring send to the device (TV, etc) The commandfile is automatically created when adding a new button and the file does not exsist.
 After adding a new button and saving the device config, the learning mode is started and you need to push button on your remote to learn the command.

+The commandfiles are saved in the directory /\<pimatic home directory\>/learned-codes.
+Commandfiles can be added manually.
+They need to contain the commandString (used by the python-broadlink lib).
+There is 1 commandFile per command.
+The directory is automatically created (if not exsist) and on upgrading or reinstalling of the plugin, the directory will be kept.